Ebazhanov/linkedin-skill-assessments-quizzes/c#/c-sharp-quiz.md

 - [ ] descending
 - [ ] first in, first out

 #### Q17.
-Lambda expressions are open used in tandem with which of the following?
+Lambda expressions are often used in tandem with which of the following?

 - [ ] Namespaces
 - [x] LINQ